SafaOS/SafaOS/README.md

 An open-source non-Unix-like OS, written from scratch in Rust for fun.

 ## Building
-you need:

-- bash
+the crate at the root of the project is called `safa-helper` it is basically the build system. you need:

 - git
 - xorriso
 - make
 - cargo
-- jq

 first you have to run
 ```
-./init.sh
+cargo run init
 ```
 once every rust `libstd` update (or if you are not actively working on the project just once every `git pull` would work).

 then to build run
 ```
-./build.sh
+cargo run build
 ```

-this should make an iso with the name: `safaos.iso` if successful, you can also find pre-built artifact isos built using github actions, check the latest successful build for the main branch.
+this should make an iso with the path: `out/safaos.iso` if successful, you can also find pre-built artifact isos built using github actions, check the latest successful build for the main branch.

 ## Running